o-jasper/merkletree/lua/merkle/readme.md

 * When luajit, compare that too.

-* Empty Merkle trees could be a PITA.
-How to deal?

-* The Merkle statements are derived from the merkle tree, thus it can be tested whether that infacts works properly.
+* The Merkle statements are derived from the merkle tree, thus it can be tested whether the merkle aspect infacts works properly.

-* Statement empty subtables are not noted.
+* Compare with the go implementation.